'RRR' stars Ram Charan, JR NTR and director SS Rajamouli walk Golden Globes red carpet | Entertainment

 ''RRR'' follows a pre-Independence fictional story woven around two real-life Indian revolutionaries - Alluri Sitarama Raju and Komaram Bheem - in the 1920s.
 It also stars Alia Bhatt and Ajay Devgn in key roles.

-Released theatrically last March, ''RRR'' raised reported earnings of over Rs 1,200 crore at the global box office.
+Released theatrically last March, ''RRR'' reportedly made over Rs 1,200 crore at the global box office.

 The lavishly mounted period epic is the first Indian film in over two decades to be nominated for the awards.
 In the 'best picture–non English segment', “RRR” will face off with Korean romantic mystery film “Decision To Leave”, German anti-war drama “All Quiet on the Western Front”, Argentine historical drama “Argentina, 1985”, and French-Dutch coming-of-age drama “Close”.

-The film’s Telugu track “Naatu Naatu”, composed by veteran music director MM Keeravaani and penned by Kala Bhairava and Rahul Sipligunj, has been nominated in the 'original song–motion picture category'.
+The film’s Telugu track “Naatu Naatu”, composed by veteran music director MM Keeravaani and penned by Chandrabose and sung by Kala Bhairava and Rahul Sipligunj, has been nominated in the 'original song–motion picture category'.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)